HomeResource CenterFleas On Dogs

 Adult flea

 Adult fleas emerge from their cocoon and start searching for a host.
-When the female flea finds one, they bite your pup to feed on their blood.
+When the female flea finds one, it bites your pet's skin to feed on your dog and take a blood meal.
+Fleas live off of your pet's blood (and sometimes human blood).

-Fleas run all over the dog’s body — unlike ticks that stay in a specific place.
+Live fleas run all over the dog’s body and in your pet's fur — unlike ticks that stay in a specific place.
 Quickly after feeding the flea egg production starts and lasts for 14 days.
+This is when you'll likely notice flea dirt (dangerous because it means your pet has been bitten).

 Types of fleas on dogs